Most workout programs overcomplicate things. More exercises. More variation. More "advanced" techniques.

 Many programs emphasize constant change.
 Science doesn't.

-Studies show that strength and muscle gains come from total training volume, progressive overload, and repeated exposure to effective movements — not novelty.
+Studies show that strength and muscle gains come from total training volume, progressive overload, and repeated exposure to effective movements.
+Not novelty.

 Doing more workouts doesn't automatically lead to better results.
 Excessive training without recovery can reduce performance and increase fatigue.

-You need a program you can follow — and improve — over time.
+You need a program you can follow and improve over time.
 That's what works.
 That's what lasts.